A Lagrangian filling for every cluster seed: A Lagrangian filling for every cluster seed

 \subsection{Lagrangian disk surgery}

-Lagrangian disk surgery was introduced in \cite{MLYau17}, following closely the Lagrange surgery defined in \cite{Polterovich_Surgery}.
+Lagrangian disk surgery was introduced in \cite[Section 2.3]{MLYau17}, following closely the Lagrange surgery defined in \cite{Polterovich_Surgery}.
+A more recent account reviewing Lagrangian surgery is \cite[Section 6.2]{CasalsMurphyPresas}, and see also \cite[Proposition 5.15]{STWZ}, \cite[Theorem 1.5]{STW} and \cite[Section 4.5]{PascaleffTonkonog20}.
 In our context, it is used as follows.
-Consider a Legendrian link $\La\sse(\R^3,\xi_{st})$, seen as $(S^3,\xi_{st})$ minus a point, and an embedded exact Lagrangian filling $L\sse(\D^4,\la_{st})$ in the standard Darboux 4-ball symplectic filling $(S^3,\xi_{st})$.
-Suppose that there exists a properly embedded Lagrangian disk $D\sse\D^4\setminus L$ such that $\dd\overline{D}\sse \mbox{int}(L)$ is a smooth embedded connected curve, where $\mbox{int}(L)$ in the interior of $L$.\footnote{In the discussion of Subsection \ref{ssec:compressing_systems}, these Lagrangian disks are obtained by considering the union of the disks $D_\g\in\sD$ in an $\L$-compressing system $\sD$ and concatenating them with (a piece of) the Lagrangian conormal cone in $T^*L$ of the corresponding (co)oriented curve $\g$.} Then Lagrangian disk surgery is an operation that inputs the pair $(L,D)$ and outputs another pair $(L',D')$, with the same properties: $L'$ is an embedded exact Lagrangian filling of $\La$ and $D'$ is an embedded Lagrangian disk in the complement of $L'$ with embedded boundary on $L'$.
+Consider a Legendrian link $\La\sse(\R^3,\xi_{st})$, seen as $(S^3,\xi_{st})$ minus a point, and an embedded exact Lagrangian filling $L\sse(\R^4,\la_{st})$ in the standard Darboux 4-ball symplectic filling $(S^3,\xi_{st})$.
+Suppose that there exists a properly embedded Lagrangian disk $D\sse\R^4\setminus L$ such that $\dd\overline{D}\sse \mbox{int}(L)$ is a smooth embedded connected curve, where $\mbox{int}(L)$ in the interior of $L$.\footnote{In the discussion of Subsection \ref{ssec:compressing_systems}, these Lagrangian disks are obtained by considering the union of the disks $D_\g\in\sD$ in an $\L$-compressing system $\sD$ and concatenating them with (a piece of) the Lagrangian conormal cone in $T^*L$ of the corresponding (co)oriented curve $\g$.} Then Lagrangian disk surgery is an operation that inputs the pair $(L,D)$ and outputs another pair $(L',D')$, with the same properties: $L'$ is an embedded exact Lagrangian filling of $\La$ and $D'$ is an embedded Lagrangian disk in the complement of $L'$ with embedded boundary on $L'$.
 In this process, it is crucial that $D$ is an embedded Lagrangian disk, and not just immersed.
 Two facts about Lagrangian disk surgery are:

 \begin{itemize} \item[-] The Lagrangians $L$ and $L'$ are not necessarily exact Lagrangian isotopic.
 That is, there might not be a compactly supported Hamiltonian isotopy from $L$ to $L'$.\\

 \item[-] The Lagrangians $L$ and $L'$ are smoothly isotopic, relative to their boundaries.
 The Lagrangian disk surgery of $L'$ along $D'$ yields $(L,D)$ back, up to compactly supported Hamiltonian isotopy. \end{itemize}